-- Recommended upper limit for the subfloor's relative humidity and temperature when laying the floor covering. - floating installation is recommended whenever possible.
+- Recommended upper limit for the subfloor's relative humidity and temperature when laying the floor covering. - Floating installation is recommended whenever possible.
 Reference must be made to the necessary preparation of the underlaying surface, and the auxiliary materials needed.
-For instance, suitable Nordic Ecolabelled Flooring underlays are to be recommended, if possible. - if a glued down installation is recommended due to the possible longer duration, recommendation of using a Nordic Ecolabelled adhesive/glue or a low emission adhesive must be included.
-Method for in case the flooring must be welded together. - illustrated assembly and disassembly instructions as stated in the requirement O47 Reparability.
+For instance, suitable type I Ecolabel Flooring underlays are to be recommended, if possible. - If a glued down installation is recommended due to the possible longer duration, recommendation of using a type I Ecolabel adhesive/glue or a low emission adhesive complying with EMICODE EC1 or equivalent, if suitable, must be included.
+Method in case the flooring must be welded together. - Illustrated assembly and disassembly instructions as stated in the requirement O46 Warranty and Reparability.